Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/googleworkspace.md

 Assign roles to users as part of the import process.

 - **Action** – When should the role be assigned or removed?
-  - `Create` – Assign role only when the user is newly created
+  - `Create` – Assign role only when the user is newly created.
-  - `Update` – Assign role only during updates
+  - `Update` – Assign role only during updates.
-  - `Create & Update` – Assign during both
+  - `Create & Update` – Assign during both.
-  - `Unassign if Assigned` – Remove role if the user already has it
+  - `Unassign if Assigned` – Remove role if the user already has it.
-- **Role** – The name of the role to assign
+- **Role** – The name of the role to assign.

 ---

 ## Filtering: Import only the users you need

 You don’t have to bring everyone in!
-Use **queries** to filter users by department, location, or other fields.
+Use queries to filter users by department, location, or other fields.

 Check out [Google’s example queries](https://developers.google.com/workspace/admin/directory/v1/guides/search-users#examples) for ideas.